emqx/emqx-docs/en_US/deploy/upgrade.md

 # Upgrade Guide

-This article provides guidelines for migrating from EMQX 4.x to 5.0.0 version.
+This document provides guidelines for migrating from EMQX 4.x to 5.0.
-Although EMQX 5.0 does not provide Backward Compatibility, there is not much change in the way most functions are used.
-You can upgrade by manual migration.
+EMQX 5.0 is not backward compatible with 4.x in management APIs and clustering APIs, however most of the functionalities are not significantly changed.

 To learn about the new features we have added in EMQX 5.0, checkout [5.0.0 Release](https://www.emqx.com/en/changelogs/broker/5.0.0).